anothermorena/anothermorena/README.md

 </h2>

 I am an experienced self-taught software engineer, a qualified AI engineer and an allied health professional.
 A multipotentialite if you may.
 With the ability to quickly learn complex things on a need-to-know basis and apply them.
 My leisure time is spent researching and learning business & economic models, and how they can be optimized using technology.
-What can i say? 🤷‍♂️ I am in love with learning, knowledge discovery and application.
+What can i say? 🤷‍♂️ I am in love with learning, knowledge discovery and its practical application.

 <hr>